mzhukov1973/CeruleanPlugins/SimpleCam2PluginTest/README.md

 - [ ] Both image-acquisition and image-analysis threads should be background threads, not hampering the UI in any way.
 - [ ] Image stream should be set to lowest resolution possible to ease hardware load and increase FPS.
 - [ ] **js** should be continuously notified of the state of the observation task, as per the specification, until the observation mode is switched off (~~messages?~~ arrange it through normal callbacks/syntetic **js** events).
+- [ ] In case of comms chanell unavailability when attempting to send a message from Java to js messages should become queued and later auto-sent, when channel re-appears.
+Probably should combine them in one big message, with some messages overwriting each other and some not (this should be governed by a flag with each message.
+Those which are not to be superimposed on one another, deleting history of messages generated during comms channel unavailability, should be sent consequitevely, once channel gets re-established.
 ###### 0.0.3

 ## Miscellaneous